 Solitary Watch offers interns an opportunity to gain reporting, research, and outreach skills while working on an important domestic human rights issue.
 Individuals with a background or interest in journalism, law, and criminal justice, including formerly incarcerated individuals and others directly impacted by the criminal justice system, are especially encouraged to apply, as are those interested in utilizing media to advance social justice.

-Because we have no office and interns work largely on their own, this internship is not for everyone.
+Because interns work largely on their own, this internship is not for everyone.
 Please think carefully about your ability to work independently and set your own schedule, but still complete tasks and meet deadlines.

 We are happy to fulfill the supervision requirements of any college internship program.

 Interns conduct research, create original content for Solitary Watch, and assist in building the reach and readership of the site.
 Along with minimal routine administrative work, interns will generally have the opportunity to:

 • Report and draft at least one original news story

 • Assist with research and reporting for investigative projects

 • Research and draft fact sheets and material for reports